×

 If you have not spent a lot of time in Nuremberg, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Nuremberg, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Nuremberg for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide financial stability in the future.
 However, buying a home also comes with additional costs such as maintenance, property taxes, and insurance.
 It also requires a significant upfront investment for the down payment and closing costs.
 Therefore, if you're not financially ready for these expenses, renting might be a better option.
 Renting a home in Nuremberg offers more flexibility.
 It's a good option if you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it typically requires less upfront money and the landlord is responsible for maintenance and repairs.
 However, renting doesn't build equity and rent prices can increase over time.
 You also have less control over your living situation, as the landlord can decide to sell the property or not renew your lease.
 In conclusion, both buying and renting a home in Nuremberg have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a real estate professional or financial advisor could also be beneficial," explained one expat living in Nuremberg, Germany.
+Consulting with a real estate professional or financial advisor could also be beneficial," commented one expat who made the move to Nuremberg.

 What should I pack when moving to Nuremberg?